PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-04-09 17:22:41
+Last updated: 2024-04-09 17:23:14
-Random Quote: Larry: "Where would you like me to put it then, Piper?"Piper: "Up your ass."Larry: "There's no room.
-Apparently, my head's already up there." - Larry Bloom
+Random Quote: I wish you could live to see the world we make. - Arthur Harrow